-A: I’ll be sending you an email with some information shortly.
+A: We’ll be sending you an email with some information shortly.
 Please download and read it.
-I’ll also be sending you a few more emails over the next few weeks.
+We’ll also be sending you a few more emails over the next few weeks.
 Please read and reply to these when relevant.

 Q: What do I need for this hike?